 St Gabriel’s CC started as the cycling branch of St Gabriel’s Youth Club in Holy Cross Parish, Ardoyne, Belfast.
 It was a male club, average age 15-16 (apart from the club leaders, in particular Billy O’Neill).
 Ladies became members much later and have made a great contribution to the life of the club ever since.

 Activities consisted of Sunday runs (11 a.m. – 6 p.m. and later).
-Camping weekends in season were extended to one and two week July camping tours in Ireland.
+In July camping weekends were extended to one or two weeks touring in Ireland.
 When the camping season finished winter Sunday runs alternated with weekend Youth Hostelling.

 To facilitate members who wished to race, the club affiliated to the recognised licencing body, Northern Ireland Cycling Federation (NICF).

 Club racing commenced and some members ventured into the weekly open time trials (Saturdays only!) and track racing in the Tuesday Track League at Orangefield.
 Club colours were purple and gold.